Psychedelic/plug-docs/docs/getting-started/build-app-example.md

 }
 ```

+Save the changes, refresh the browser and play with it!
+If everything's done correctly you should have a working application, that connects to Plug and makes a transfer.

+Hope you enjoyed the read this far and got to build a very simple application with Plug!

+## Project source-code

 The source-code for this guide can be found in our [examples](https://github.com/Psychedelic/plug-docs/tree/main/examples/buy-me-a-coffee).

-Hope you enjoyed the read this far and got to build a very simple application with Plug!